 GPA Scholarship

-For new students for their eighth grade cumulative GPA or previous high school cumulative GPA.
+For new students based on their 8th grade/previous high school cumulative GPA.

 Literature Evangelism/Summer Camp Scholarship

-A Scholarship of 25% up to a maximum of $500 for student earnings from a Literature Evangelism or Summer Camp job.
+MEA will match 25% up to $2000 of student earnings from a Literature Evangelism or a summer camp job (max award $500).

 ACE Scholarship